Ziad Fazah: Polyglot claims

 Ziad is also proficient with reading and writing in Latin, but does not speak it.

 Viva el Lunes test

 In 1997, Fazah's polyglot abilities were tested in the Chilean TV program Viva el lunes.
 The program was in Spanish and ambassadors and other guests from all over the world asked him questions in Egyptian Arabic, Finnish, Russian, Chinese, Persian, Hindi and Greek.
 He failed in fully understanding and properly answering all of them but the first in his native Arabic.
-These included: